Best Email Warmup Tools in 2026 (Top 8 Compared)

 Is email warmup legal?

-Yes, email warmup is legal as long as it complies with regulations like CAN-SPAM, GDPR, and CASL.
+Yes, email warmup is legal as long as it complies with regulations such as CAN-SPAM, GDPR, and CASL.
 Ethical warmup practices involve sending messages to real, consenting recipients, avoiding spammy behavior, and respecting opt-out requests.

 Does email warmup actually work?